The Disney Dining Plan is very popular, but the specifics can be a little confusing, so let me break it down for you…

 First, let me give you a few terms so you won’t be confused.

 A “table service meal” is any meal where you sit, order off of a menu or hit a buffet… it’s important to remember that ALL character dining experiences are buffets.
-A table service meal consists of one entree, one dessert and a non-alcoholic beverage.
-(Extra sides, appetizers and gratuity are not included) Some examples of table services are Be Our Guest Restaurant (dinner only) in Magic Kingdom, The Coral Reef in Epcot and The Tusker House in Animal Kingdom, which is a character meal buffet.
+A table service meal consists of one entree, one dessert and a non-alcoholic beverage, or one alcoholic beverage (see note below).
+Any extra sides, appetizers and gratuity are not included) Some examples of table services are Be Our Guest Restaurant (dinner only) in Magic Kingdom, The Coral Reef in Epcot and The Tusker House in Animal Kingdom, which is a character meal buffet.
 Reservations are recommended at all table service restaurants.

 A “counter service meal” is like a fast food meal, as you’ll walk up, order your food and either wait for it at the counter or have it brought to you.
 A counter service meal consists of 1 entree and 1 beverage.
 Examples of counter service meals include Pecos Bill in Magic Kingdom, The Dockside Diner at Hollywood Studios or Wolfgang Puck Express at Disney Springs.
 Reservations are not accepted at counter service meals, with the exception of Be Our Guest, which is a counter for breakfast and lunch.